-Listen to the audio of this interview by clicking here.
+Listen to the audio interview of British comedian Jeff Green by clicking here.

 Morry Morgan: Jeff Green.
 Thank you very much for your time today.

 Jeff Green: Hello Morry.
 Well, we know each other anyway, because I’ve done some mentoring for some of your School of Hard Knock Knock participants and have done a couple of your gigs and I’ve got some more coming up.

 Morry Morgan: Yes, that’s it.
 That’s it.
 I live 800 metres from this room that we are recording in.
 So, it couldn’t be more serendipitous.

 Jeff Green: Yep.
 We’re in the board room of mushroom music, the nerve centre where Michael Gudinski signed Ed Sheeran and Jefferies for huge tours.

 Jeff Green: We are sat amongst wonderful posters of all of his touring successes.